 Could other matters be decided at the Annual Meeting?
 At the date that this Proxy Statement went to press, we did not know of any matters to be raised at the Annual Meeting other than those referred to in this Proxy Statement.
-If other matters are properly presented at the Annual Meeting for consideration, the Board of Directors have designated (on the proxy card enclosed) Scott J. Bowman (our Chief Financial Officer) and David M. Benck (our General Counsel) as proxies who will have the discretion to vote on those matters for you.
+If other matters are properly presented at the Annual Meeting for consideration, the proxies designated on the enclosed proxy card, or any substitute for such proxies, will have the discretion to vote on those matters for you.

-Can I access the Notice of Annual Meeting, Proxy Statement and the 2018 Annual Report on the Internet?
-The Notice of Annual Meeting, Proxy Statement and 2018 Annual Report, are available on our website at www.hibbett.com.
+Can I access the Notice of Annual Meeting, Proxy Statement and the 2019 Annual Report on the Internet?
+The Notice of Annual Meeting, Proxy Statement and 2019 Annual Report, are available on our website at www.hibbett.com.
 Instead of receiving future copies of our Proxy Statement and Annual Report materials by mail, most stockholders can elect to receive an e-mail that will provide electronic links to them.
 Opting to receive your proxy materials via the Internet will save us the cost of producing and mailing documents to your home or business and also will give you an electronic link to the proxy voting site.